zoeyfyi/zoey.fyi/content/posts/ludum-dare-46.md

 [Ludum Dare](https://ldjam.com/events/ludum-dare/rules) is a bi-annual event where you create a game _from scratch_ in 48 hours.
 That includes the code, art, sound - everything!

-The theme for ludum dare 46 was "keep it alive".
+The theme for Ludum Dare 46 was "keep it alive".
 Inspired by the ongoing pandemic I created a game about protecting a cell.
-You play as a nanobot tasked with defending the nucleus from the virus.
+You play as a nanobot tasked with defending the nucleus from a virus.

 ![Screenshot](/ludum-dare/46-screenshot.png)